RIGHT HANDED PITCHER

 Heredia had a very disappointing season.
 He came to camp in far better shape than the previous year.
 The Pirates sent him back to West Virginia to open the season, but he came out of his second start without throwing a pitch when he experienced shoulder soreness during warmups.
 He missed two months, then struggled when he came back.
 Through the end of July, he walked 26 hitters and fanned only 22.
 He finally turned that ratio around in August, when he walked seven and fanned 21, although that was still a low strikeout total for 35.1 IP.
 On the plus side, he had a high groundball rate, but his fastball during the season didn’t get out of the low-90s and at times was just in the high-80s.
 Left-handed hitters had an .861 OPS against him, right-handed hitters .633.

 Heredia obviously isn’t progressing the way the Pirates hoped.
 He seems to have morphed into a groundball finesse pitcher, and isn’t showing the command to succeed that way.
-He won’t turn 21 until late in the 2015 season, which he should open at Bradenton.
-He’ll be eligible for the Rule 5 draft after the season.
+He won’t turn 21 until late in the 2015 season, which he was expected to open at Bradenton.
+The Pirates, however, decided to keep him back in extended spring training to work on his conditioning.
+The exact reason for their decision isn’t clear; as the above photo shows he wasn’t out of shape as he was in 2013.
+Heredia will be eligible for the Rule 5 draft after the season.

 |2015: Minor League Contract|

 MiLB FA Eligible: 2017

 MLB Service Time: 0.000